MM-cyi/PySWASH/README.md

 https://youtu.be/UP2j1QJSsqc (Wave deformation by an elliptic shoal on sloped bottom, Berkhoff et al)

 https://youtu.be/yORBMHXh1_Q (Wave deformation by an elliptic shoal on sloped bottom, Berkhoff et al - only water surface)

+# About the tool

+The package is under developement, and there still is a ample room for improvement.PLease report bugs or problems.
+There is a brief user manual available, explaining the logics of the coding and processing.
+Both code and manual where produced in late 2020, while listening at https://youtu.be/9Ri7TcukAJ8